careerbuilder/DataScienceAPIDocumentation/NextJob.md

 }
 ```

 Note that currently only Carotene v3 is supported.
+See the documentation for [Job Title service](https://github.com/careerbuilder/DataScienceAPIDocumentation/blob/master/JobTitle.md)
+for more information about carotene classification and carotene IDs.

 ## Response Structure